 Don’t crowd your website with too much text

 So that’s a wrap!
-Creating an online portfolio will reap many benefits, including a wider audience, a more professional image, a stronger personal brand and even more work opportunities.
-We’ve covered the advantages, given a brief overview on how to make an online portfolio and even shared key tips from our art director.
+Creating an online portfolio will reap many benefits, including a wider audience, a more professional image, a stronger personal brand, and even more work opportunities.
+We’ve covered the advantages, given a brief overview of making an online portfolio, and even shared a few essential tips from our art director.

 Now it’s your time to shine!
 Make a name for yourself as a creative soul and build your website today.